erwienwijaya/flask-rabbitmq/README.md

    echo "GEMINI_API_KEY=your_key_api_here" >> .env
    docker-compose up --build

-   # if you've already new version of docker use below it
+   # If you already have the new version of Docker, use the code below
    docker compose up --build
    ```
 3. **Send a request**<br />